Mathtodon/Mathtodon.github.io/stock-page.md

 I would like to thank the following sources for their code which was repurposed during my project.

 ## Pythonprogramming.net
-- Python Programming for Finance videos and code Harrison’s videos and code helped me create the dataset and visualize the correlation matrix
+- Python Programming for Finance videos and code.
+- Harrison’s videos and code helped me create the dataset and visualize the correlation matrix

 https://pythonprogramming.net/getting-stock-prices-python-programming-for-finance/

-## Diving into data –
+## Diving into data

-a blog on machine learning, data mining and visualizations
+- a blog on machine learning, data mining and visualizations
-	The pretty_print_linear() function was very helpful to understand the models The feature selection process helped me build my own models
+- The pretty_print_linear() function was very helpful to understand the models
+- The feature selection process helped me build my own models

 http://blog.datadive.net/selecting-good-features-part-ii-linear-models-and-regularization/

-## UDACITY –
+## UDACITY

-Learning models from the housing price prediction project were repurposed as a guide for models defined in the models.py file
+- Learning models from the housing price prediction project were repurposed as a guide for models defined in the models.py file

 [home](./)